kidscancode/godot_recipes/src/content/2D/grid_movement.md

 ### Collision

 Now we can add some obstacles.
-You can add `StaticBody2D`s to manually add some obstacles (enable snapping to make sure they're aligned with the grid) or use a TileMap (with collisions defined), as in the example below.
+You can add {{< gd-icon StaticBody2D >}}`StaticBody2D`s to manually add some obstacles (enable snapping to make sure they're aligned with the grid) or use a TileMap (with collisions defined), as in the example below.

-We'll use the `RayCast2D` to determine whether a move to the next tile is allowed.
+We'll use the {{< gd-icon RayCast2D >}}`RayCast2D` to determine whether a move to the next tile is allowed.

 ```gdscript
 onready var ray = $RayCast2D